1

 Back to Top

-Synagis® (palivizumab) Vaccine
+Synagis® (Palivizumab) Vaccine

 Synagis® (Palivizumab) is used to prevent serious lower respiratory tract disease caused by Respiratory Syncytial Virus (RSV) in certain high-risk pediatric members.
 The Department uses coverage criteria based on the American Academy of Pediatrics (AAP) 2014 and the Colorado Chapter of the AAP recommendations for RSV prophylactic therapy.
 Synagis® (Palivizumab) is not provided by the VFC Program.